-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 <div data-anijs="if: click, do: flipInY, to: .container-box"></div>

-If you don’t have a long familiarity with JavaScript, this may well be a great way to step into JS-choreographed movements.
+If you don’t have much familiarity with JavaScript, this may well be a great way to step into JS-choreographed movements.

 - Released: 2014

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.